 Beverly Hills Pilot Bike Route Program

-In November of 2011, Transportation officials presented to advocates a feasibility study of possible routes, narrowing to four the candidate routes: the east/west corridors of Carmelita and Charleville and the north/south corridors of Beverly and Crescent Drive.
-The committee, working with Transportation staff, then added a fifth route – Burton Way.
-The Commission then scheduled a public hearing for full commission review.
+In November of 2011 Transportation officials presented to advocates a feasibility study of possible routes with four candidates: the east/west corridors of Carmelita and Charleville and the north/south corridors of Beverly and Crescent Drive.
+All were recommended by cyclist-advocates who participated in several Pilot meetings with staff.

 - June 8, 2011 meeting #1

 - August 29, 2011 meeting (#2)

 - January 18, 2012 meeting #4 (Pilot only – the rack program and Santa Monica Boulevard reconstruction are recapped in separate pieces)

 - March 21, 2012 meeting #5

 Only a few treatment options were considered.
 Where the 1977 Bicycle Master Plan specified parking removal as an option, city consultant Fehr & Peers recommended only wider streets for treatments so as not to displace curbside parking.
 The less-wide segments were considered only for sharrows (shared-lane markings).
 Never on the table were innovations like road diets, bike boxes, and bicycle boulevards like we see in other cities.
 View the presentation from Fehr & Peers and the feasibility study diagrams for more information on options.